learn-co-curriculum/ruby-music-library-cli/README.md

 # Ruby Music Library

 ## Overview

-You're going to be implementing a Music Library domain composed of 3 main models, `Song`, `Artist`, and `Genre` that will relate to each other and collaborate heavily.
-Additionally, you're going to be extracting some common functionality of those models into a module, `Concerns::Findable` and mixing that module into those classes.
-You'll then build a collaborating object, `MusicImporter`, that can parse a directory of MP3 files and use the filenames to create instances of `Song`, `Artist`, and `Genre`.
+You're going to be implementing a Music Library domain composed of 3 main models, `Song`, `Artist`, and `Genre`.
+The models will relate to each other and collaborate heavily.
+Additionally, you're going to be extracting some common functionality out of those models and into a module, `Concerns::Findable`, which you'll then mix back into the models.
+You'll then build a collaborating object, `MusicImporter`, that can parse a directory of MP3 files and use the extracted filenames to create instances of `Song`, `Artist`, and `Genre` objects.
 Finally, you'll build a CLI in `bin/musiclibrary` that is powered by a `MusicLibraryController` to provide a simple CLI that lets a user browse the library of MP3s imported by song, artist, and genre.

 This is a complex lab with many parts, so go slowly.
 Take time to understand what you're building holistically before starting.
 Read this entire README before jumping in.
 As you go from spec to spec, we recommend doing them in numbered order.

 ## Concerns
 A quick note on the placement of Modules.
-It's Ruby convention to put all Modules in a `concerns` folder and to be namespaced like this `Concerns::ModuleName`.
+It's Ruby convention to put all Modules in a `concerns/` folder nested under `lib/`, and each module should be namespaced like this: `Concerns::ModuleName`.

 ## Instructions

-## `Song`, `Artist`, and `Genre` Basics
+## `Song`, `Artist`, and `Genre` basics
+The first thing to do is get the basics of the main models working.
+Each model has almost the exact same basic requirements, so once you make `001_song_basics_spec.rb` pass by building the `Song` class, the basic `Artist` and `Genre` specs will go quickly.

 The requirements for each model are that they can accept a `name` upon initialization and set that property correctly.
 The `name` property should be readable and writable by the object.